DorLevyC/Course-Registration-System/README.md

 Command initiation:
-This command is initiated by entering the following texts in the client command line interface: 	UNREGISTER <courseNum>
+This command is initiated by entering the following texts in the client command line interface: UNREGISTER (courseNum)

 11- MYCOURSES

 A student user command.
 A MYCOURSES message is used to know the courses the student has registered to.
-The server sends back a list of the courses number(in the format:[coursenum1,coursenum2]) that the student has registered to (could be empty []).
+The server sends back a list of the courses number(in the format:[(coursenum1),(coursenum2)]) that the student has registered to (could be empty []).

 Parameters: